The Empire Mine

 In October 2020 an updated resource model, resulted in “Measured and Indicated” resource of 22.9 million tonnes ore, with 10.6 million tonnes of “Inferred” resource, giving an overall metal content of 129,641 tonnes of copper, 58,440 tonnes of zinc, 10,133,772 ounces of silver and 355,523 ounces of gold.
 During the 2020 evaluation programme, gold was successfully recovered in the laboratory from the Empire Mine ore using the environmentally friendly reagent ammonium thiosulphate.

-The total 23.14 km² (5,718 acres) property could, according to Phoenix’s consulting geologist, host a world class porphyry copper/gold deposit.
+With the addition of 58 lode claims and 56 millsite claims announced in April 2021, the total 27.8 km² (6,877 acres) property could, according to Phoenix’s consulting geologist, host a world class porphyry copper/gold deposit.
 At the same time early production can be achieved from the “Measured and Indicated” oxide resources already identified.

 The tungsten values were particularly interesting as they positively reinforced the Company's consulting geologist's predictions of the Empire system hosting significant values of tungsten at depth.
 Following a site visit In April 2019, Nigel Maund, the Company’s consultant geologist, completed an update of his 2015 geological report of the Empire Mine.
 Amongst his conclusions, he confirmed that the Empire Mine comprises a world class polymetallic ore system containing tungsten and molybdenum, as well as copper, gold, silver, zinc and lead.
 He also concluded that the mine is sited along a major north south structure, with some five kilometres of geologic strike (of which the footprint of the heap leach open pit copper project is one-kilometre).
 Furthermore, he reported that exploration has to date focused on the near surface oxides in the proposed open pit and concluded that less than 1% of the ore system has been tested to date.